sumitrasankar75/RecSys/README.md

  xlnet_recsys - Transformer Model Training and Evaluation (Have some errors.
 Needs to be fixed)

- schema_features - schema object necessary to train and evaluate the models
+ schema_features - schema object (text file) necessary to train and evaluate the models

+ results - A text file to save the GRU model metrics

  Task 2 Files Include: